Privacy And Legal

 Nothing on this Website constitutes a grant or an intention or commitment to grant any right, title or interest in any intellectual property or confidential information of the Company.

-2. The first reference to the Trade Mark, whether in a document (hard or soft copy), packaging or promotional material, must incorporate the trade mark symbol (T) followed by an asterisk (eg, The Company TM *)
+- The first reference to the Trade Mark, whether in a document (hard or soft copy), packaging or promotional material, must incorporate the trade mark symbol (R) followed by an asterisk (e.g., The Company® *).

-8. The Company logo and the [ ] logo excepted, the Trade Marks must only be used in the same form (including typescript, colour and case) in which they appear on this Website.
+- The Company logo, the Trade Marks must only be used in the same form (including typescript, colour and case) in which they appear on this Website.

 This Website may be linked to other websites that are not under the control of and are not maintained by the Company.
 The Company is not responsible for the content of those websites and will not be liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content.
 The fact that a website is linked to this Website does not imply endorsement or sponsorship by the Company of that website or that the Company is in any way related to or associated with that website.